SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 ## Implementing the IR

-The wrapper is small and was easy to implement, needing only an additional `Kind` to differentiate final instructions (`Opcode` and `Opcode2Args`) and entities that require processing to be compiled to final instructions (`Goto`, `GotoIfTrue`, `GotoIfFalse` all require the attached label to be computed first).
+The wrapper is small, and was easy to implement, needing only an additional `Kind` to differentiate final instructions (`Opcode` and `Opcode2Args`) and entities that require processing to be compiled to final instructions (`Goto`, `GotoIfTrue`, `GotoIfFalse` all require the attached label to be computed first).
 The `Label` is only there to get an address in the bytecode, and won't produce an instruction.

 ```cpp